 These Interim Financial Statements have been prepared on the basis of principles applicable to a going concern which assumes the Company will continue to meet its obligations and discharge its liabilities for the foreseeable future.
 The Company is in the exploration stage and, as is common with many exploration companies, raises funds in the equity market to conduct its activities.
-The Company has incurred losses in the current and prior periods, with a net loss of \$1,790,048 and \$4,277,636 during the three and six month periods ended June 30, 2015 and an accumulated deficit of \$144,048,813 at June 30, 2015.
-In addition to using funds currently on hand, proceeds from the non-brokered private placement which closed on July 21, 2015 (see Note 19) will be used to fund operations for the next twelve months.
-Based on the Company's current estimate of planned expenditures and funds on hand at June 30, 2015, which includes the initial \$3 million ("M") drawn on the royalty financing in January 2015, as well as adding the \$5M proceeds of the private placement, the Company can fund operations until approximately September 2016.
+The Company has incurred losses in the current and prior periods, with a net loss of \$1,716,287 and \$5,993,923 during the three and nine month periods ended September 30, 2015 and an accumulated deficit of \$145,765,100 at September 30, 2015.
+Funds currently on hand, including proceeds from the non-brokered private placement which closed on July 21, 2015 (see Note 9(a)), will be used to fund operations for the next twelve months.
+Based on the Company's current estimate of planned expenditures, adjusted for ongoing savings anticipated as part of the corporate savings plan (see Note 19), and funds on hand at September 30, 2015, the Company can fund operations until approximately November 2016.
 At such point, and until January 27, 2017, the additional \$5M standby facility can be drawn by the Company to fund continuing operations.
-In order to fund operations beyond this time, the Company must raise additional debt and equity capital.
+In order to fund operations beyond this time, the Company must raise additional debt and/or equity capital.
 Given the continuation of weak investor sentiment and capital market conditions of the gold sector, there exists a material uncertainty as to the Company's ability to raise additional funds on favourable terms.